edashbolt/generative-components/README.md

 __Custom Generative Components Nodes__

-For any questions on how to use or colloborate on this project please contact me via [edashbolt@live.com](mailto:edashbolt@live.com)
+If you have any questions on how to use or colloborate on this project please contact [edashbolt@live.com](mailto:edashbolt@live.com)

 ## Summary